 Hot coffee’s accelerated extraction process also accelerates the onset of decay, which creates the liquid we think of as rancid coffee, when the beverage tastes more like acid than coffee.
 Cold brew’s slower burn gives it a longer shelf life.

 Now that you know how it works, you’re ready to make your own cold brew.
-While you can certainly shop for specialized gadgets to help (check out our favorite products here), they mostly just make measurements consistent and clean-up easier.
+While you can certainly shop for specialized gadgets to help (like the best cold brew coffee makers), they mostly just make measurements consistent and clean-up easier.
 You don’t have to shell out for fancy gear to make a great batch of sweet, smooth, caffeine goodness.

 Tools and materials

 - Kitchen scale

 - Coarse coffee grounds, any roast

 - Cold filtered water